Nat-Lab/pac.py/README.md

 		url_regexp "*action.php?*&check=IP*";
 	}

 `bypass` are similar to `rules`, it is also a block containing rules.
-If any the rules there are being matched, then no proxy will be used, see example:
+If any the rules there are matched, then no proxy will be used, see example:

 	bypass {
 		cidr "192.168.0.0/24";
 		cidr "172.0.0.0/16";
+		local_cidr "10.0.0.0/8"; # Match if *user* (yes, you.) in this CIDR.
 	}

 `route` are use to assign a rules set to a server, usage: